flareman/homebridge-caddx-interlogix/README.md

 ## Issues
 There are a few kinks that need ironing out, namely:

 1. At present, even though cached accessories are restored properly, if you define any overrides, Homebridge retains the old (overrided) sensor in its cache.
-Theoretically this should not work, as the accessories retain the same unique ID and are updated after they are restored from cache.
+Theoretically this should not happen, as the accessories retain the same unique ID and are updated after they are restored from cache.
 It might be a Homebridge bug, I'll have to look more into it.
 For now, you'll just have to remove the deprecated accessories by hand from the Homebridge Config UI X.
 2. Burglar alarm reporting works; however, it is the only kind of alarm that triggers the accessory.
 Medical, fire, panic and duress alarms do not get reported at this time.
-Arming/disarming/chime capabilities and sensor reporting is not affected, though.
+Arming/disarming/chime capabilities and sensor reporting work normally, however.

 ## Ideas for improvement/expansion
+1. Zone ignoring was added in version 1.1.0 of the plugin; at present, zone override does not take into consideration ignored zones, so if zones \#1 through \#3 are ignored and the user wants to override zone \#4, he should add three entries in the `override` array before the actual override details for zone \#4.
+This will be rectified in a future unscheduled update, where overrides will require a specific zone index per override.
-1. I have an idea of adding time "persistence" to the radars, that is, if a radar detects movement, the sensor should be able to report it for more than a few seconds (e.g. for a minute or two).
+2. I have an idea of adding time "persistence" to the radars, that is, if a radar detects movement, the sensor should be able to report it for more than a few seconds (e.g. for a minute or two).
 This is, for example, the default behavior of Xiaomi/Aqara motion sensors, albeit their implementation locks out new detections for two whole minutes, with no option for different time windows.
+3. I would like to add the option for night arming, i.e. home arming with immediate alarm triggering when the front door contact fires.
+HomeKit/HomeBridge offers this capability, but the network interface code (which was used for reverse engineering this plugin) does not include a clear command for this.
+It might be possible, but it requires testing different command codes to find the proper one, which - even if such a command exists - is essentially trial-and-error, and very time consuming.

 ## Changelog

+* 1.1.0 Added zone ignoring capability; added smoke sensor override option
 * 1.0.15 Removed unnamed zones pruning from core logic for versions up to 0.106
 * 1.0.14 Allowed for unnamed zones for compatibility with pre-.106 version interfaces
 * 1.0.13 Added debug output for testing purposes